Personalities

 (staff photo)

-Max Highbaugh-'Career part-timer' in the E'town circuit, has served as board operator, in voice-overs & production for WIEL, WKMO, WRZI, WTHX, and WXAM since 1999.
+Max Highbaugh-'Career part-timer' in the E'town & South Central Kentucky circuit, has served as board operator, in voice-overs & production for WIEL, WKMO, WRZI, WTHX, and WXAM from 1999 until 2010, but has since returned in 2019 to WIEL & WKMO.
 Started at 16 as a DJ at WQXE from 1979-1981 and at WKMO from 1981-1982.
 While on active duty, was one of the ship DJ's aboard the USS Caron 1985-1987 and was jock at WODC 88.5 FM Christian radio in Virginia Beach, VA 1994-1995.
 Graduated Columbia School of Broadcasting 1995.
-Program & Music Director for WAKYOnline since 2005 and for Oldies1400 Online, now 14WIEL Online, since 2007.
-Webmaster for radio related websites including WIEL Information Radio.
+Program & Music Director for WAKYOnline from 2005-2009 and for Oldies1400 Online and now 14WIEL Online, since 2007.
+Has done some extensive part-timing at WQXE/WULF, and at WBRT in Bardstown where he's been since 2012 and 2010, respectively.
+Also acts as webmaster for radio related websites including WIEL Information Radio .

 Daryl writes: